sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-menu-items/index.md

 # Adding menu items with `IMenuProvider`

 Sienar enables developers to create menus for their plugins (or alter menus for other plugins) with the `IMenuProvider` interface.
-This interface is used to add items to menus *and* to add dashboard items to dashboards.
-This guide covers menus, while the next guide covers dashboards.

 **NOTE**: While it's possible to configure the `IMenuProvider` anywhere, it's only intended to be configured via a plugin.
 The behavior of configuring plugin providers outside a plugin is undefined, and will likely result in unexpected functionality.
 For that reason, every example will show you how to configure the `IMenuProvider` via the `ISienarPlugin.SetupMenu()` method.